Hieronymus Praetorius

-Hieronymus Praetorius (10 August 1560 - 27 January 1629) was a Northern German composer and organist of the late Renaissance and early Baroque whose polychoral motets in 8 to 20 voices are intricate and vividly expressive.
+Hieronymus Praetorius the Elder (10 August 1560 - 27 January 1629) was a Northern German composer and organist of the late Renaissance and early Baroque whose polychoral motets in 8 to 20 voices are intricate and vividly expressive.
 Some of his organ music survives in the Visby Orgel-Tabulatur, which dates from 1611.
 (He was not related to the prolific Michael Praetorius, known as a theorist and for Terpsichore, but the large Praetorius family tree produced many distinguished musicians during the 16th and 17th centuries.)

 Life

 He was born in Hamburg and spent most of his life there.
-He studied organ with his father (Jacob Praetorius, the elder (1520-1586), also a composer), before moving to Cologne for further study.
+He studied organ with his father (Jacob Praetorius the Elder (1520-1586), also a composer), before moving to Cologne for further study.
 In 1580 he became organist in Erfurt but remained there only two years.
 After returning to Hamburg in 1582 he worked with his father as assistant organist at Sankt Jacobi, becoming principal organist in 1586 when his father died, a post he retained until his own death 43 years later.
 His son, Jacob, was born that same year, and was also destined to become a composer.
 His younger son Johann was also a composer and organist.
+His other son Hieronymus became a theologian.
 In 1596 Hieronymus visited Gröningen where he met Michael Praetorius and Hans Leo Hassler; presumably he became acquainted with their music and, through them, the music of the contemporary Venetian School.